deeplearninc/relaax/docs/Algorithms.md

     To avoid clipping just set `gradients_norm_clipping = false` in config yaml.

 - _Synchronize Weights_: it synchronize agent's weights with global neural network by copying
-    the last own to replace its own at the beginning of each batch collection step (_1..t_<sub>_max_</sub> or _terminal_).
+    the last one to replace its own at the beginning of each batch collection step (_1..t_<sub>_max_</sub> or _terminal_).
     The new step will not start until the weights are updated, but it allows to switch
     this procedure in non-blocking manner by setting `hogwild` to `true` in the code.